barkeshli-pcc/lab-00-writeup/start_project.md

 ## Cmake Troubleshooting

-*WIP*

-Most problems can be easily resolved be deleting the build folder Reconfiguring again.<br><br>
+Most problems can be easily resolved be deleting the build folder Reconfiguring again.
+This may need to be done often as subsequent builds do not take into account any new/deleted files.
+If you have added or removed a file since you last Reconfigured, you may need to do so again.<br><br>

 ## Find <a href="./basic_test.cpp" target="_blank">`basic_test.cpp`</a>